 I stayed in a basic but clean and comfortable private room.
 While the bathroom was technically shared, I was the only guest at the time so I had it to myself.

 There are great views from the dining area, and you can expect some complimentary wine upon your arrival.
-While I expected to eat out somewhere, I found nearly all the restaurants in town to be closed during my visit due to the pandemic.
-Despite my last-minute request, the owner went ahead and prepared me dinner.
+While I’d planned to eat out somewhere, I found nearly all the restaurants in town to be closed during my visit due to the pandemic.
+Despite my last-minute request, the owner kindly went ahead and prepared me dinner.

-I recall it costing 25 GEL.
-While not that cheap for Georgia, the portion size was HUGE.
+It cost around 25 GEL and, while not that cheap for Georgia, the portion size was HUGE.